 Daily market where local culture, food traditions, and community life intersect in a lively morning atmosphere

-What is the best time of year to visit attractions in Palau?
+When is the best season to visit attractions in Palau?

 December to April dry season for best water clarity and diving visibility; June to October for lower prices and fewer tourists